MadMonkey87/InnerCore.Api.DeConz/README.md

 The project is currently in it's alpha state:
  - not all features have been tested (especially scenes, rules and schedules)
  - there might be further missing features/properties and some properties that are not supported by DeConz might still be there
- - a NuGet package is not yet available
+ - touch-link is currently not supported

 ## How to use?
 Some basic usage examples -> you might also check [Q42.HueApi on GitHub](https://github.com/Q42/Q42.HueApi).